ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 able to change it, and requiring a checksum when receiving.

-### Path Selection Properties {#path-selection-props}

-Not all transport protocols work on all paths.
-Thus, transport protocol selection is tied to path selection, which may involve choosing between multiple local interfaces that are connected to different access networks.

-Path Selection Properties are requirements, prohibitions, or preferences, that an application has regarding path selection.
-These properties should be specified as early as possible in order to help the TAPS system optimize.
-However, they may also be specified later.

 #### Interface Type to prefer

 This property specifies which kind of access network interface, e.g., WiFi,